Bush2021/chrome_plus/README.md

 * Browsers such as Microsoft Edge are known to require injection of DLL to use.
 See: https://github.com/Bush2021/chrome_plus/blob/main/setdll/.

 # License
-* Versions 1.5.4 and earlier use the MIT license, with all rights reserved by [Shuax](https://github.com/shuax/).
+* Versions 1.5.4 and earlier are licensed under MIT license, with all rights reserved by [Shuax](https://github.com/shuax/).
-* Version 1.5.5 - 1.5.9 use the MIT license, with modifications made by contributors to this repository based on Shuax's version.
+* Version 1.5.5 - 1.5.9 are licensed under MIT license, with modifications made by contributors to this repository based on Shuax's version.
-* Versions 1.6.0 and later use the GPL-3.0 license.
+* Versions 1.6.0 and later are licensed under GPL-3.0 license.

 # Thanks
 * Original Author [Shuax](https://github.com/shuax/).